Government Schemes For First-Time Buyers

 Help to Buy – Wales

-The Welsh Government has its own version of the Help to Buy scheme which is still running.
-It’s similar to the one that was closed in England and allows first-time buyers to access a shared-equity loan, of up to 20%, in a new build property provided they have a 5% deposit and a repayment mortgage to cover the remaining amount.
+The Welsh Government has its own version of the Help to Buy scheme, which is still running until September 2026.
+It’s similar to the one closed in England.
+It allows first-time buyers to access a shared-equity loan of up to 20% on a new-build property, provided they have a 5% deposit and a repayment mortgage to cover the remaining amount.

 Homebuy – Wales